deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 The configuration of a Superset dashboard can be easily exported and then reused in other Superset instances.
-This can be done using the GUI: navigate to the `Dashboards` section of the Superset application, locate your dashboard (named `DFF statistics` per default).
+This can be done using the GUI: navigate to the `Dashboards` section of the Superset application, locate your dashboard (named `Chatsky statistics` per default).
 Then press the `export` button on the right and save the zip file to any convenient location.

 **Importing existing configuration files**